Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Cincinnati Performance Insights

+- Cincinnati prevails in the rebound battle by an average of 12.1 boards.
+It is recording 41.7 rebounds per game (31st in college basketball) compared to its opponents' 29.6 per outing.

+- Cincinnati knocks down 9.6 three-pointers per game (29th in college basketball) while shooting 37.4% from beyond the arc (54th in college basketball).
+It is making four more threes per contest than its opponents, who drain 5.6 per game while shooting 28.5%.

-- The 39.1 rebounds per game Cincinnati accumulates rank 21st in college basketball, 12.7 more than the 26.4 its opponents grab.
+- The Bearcats' 109.8 points per 100 possessions on offense rank eighth in college basketball, and the 81.7 points they allow per 100 possessions rank 36th in college basketball.

-- Cincinnati connects on 9.6 three-pointers per game (30th in college basketball), 4.0 more than its opponents.
-It shoots 37.4% from deep (54th in college basketball), and its opponents are shooting 28.5%.
+- Cincinnati has committed 8.6 turnovers per game (11th in college basketball action), three fewer than the 11.6 it forces on average (226th in college basketball).

+- The Musketeers are outscoring opponents by 5.5 points per game, with a +49 scoring differential overall.
+They put up 75.6 points per game (159th in college basketball) and allow 70.1 per contest (162nd in college basketball).

-- Cincinnati wins the turnover battle by 3.0 per game, committing 8.6 (13th in college basketball) while its opponents average 11.6.
+- Xavier wins the rebound battle by 2.6 boards on average.
+It records 39.2 rebounds per game, 77th in college basketball, while its opponents pull down 36.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.